Truck Instructor Courses

 - Not hold, and not be enrolled in, a certificate IV or high-level qualifications, not including qualifications completed at school and foundation skills training.

-Please note you will no longer be eligible for subsidized training under Higher Level Skills program once you have completed a certificate level IV qualification.
+Please note you will no longer be eligible for subsidised training under Higher Level Skills program once you have completed a certificate level IV qualification.

 Given the increased benefits that you can gain from obtaining a Certificate IV through the Higher Level Skills program funded by the Queensland Government, you are required to contribute to the cost of your training through a student co-contribution fee, payable to the training provider.